 Tabitha Troughton, VT

-Tabitha is the newest addition to the Stroud Veterinary Hospital team.
+Tabitha has been with the Stroud Veterinary Hospital team since 2017.
 She grew up in the Innisfil area on a hobby farm, and had a love for all animals at a very young age.
 In her teen years, Tabitha moved to Oro - Medonte, and even though she was no longer on a farm she still had multiple pets in her home which included guinea pigs, rats, birds, salt water fish, cats and dogs.
 After deciding that working with animals was what she wanted to do, she attended Georgian College and obtained her veterinary technician certificate in 2014.
 In late 2015, her family grew when she gave birth to a beautiful baby boy.
 If not at the hospital, Tabitha spends time with her family, friends, and pets.
 She loves to travel anywhere and everywhere she possibly can!

 Carollynn Krueger, RVT

 Carollynn grew up in the Barrie area and has always had a love of all animals as well as a strong interest in biology and medicine.
 She knew at a young age she wanted to become a veterinary technician and graduated from Georgian College in 2009.
 Over the years, she has gained experience in small animal, large animal, teaching, and emergency medicine.
-Carollynn currently shares her home with two huskies, two snakes, and a chinchilla.
+Carollynn currently shares her home with her husband a newborn baby girl, two huskies, and a chinchilla.
 When she is not working, she enjoys spending time with her dogs, staying active by dancing, and travelling to various parts of the world.